pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

 system of coordinates.
 Users do not need to set up this matrix in constructor as it will be transferred from an input ``sqw`` object by every algorithm which uses symmetry operation, but if you want to test rotation separately, you need to specify it to convert all values expressed in ``rlu`` into Crystal Cartesian.
-This is necessary as the pixels available within ``sqw`` object and subjected to symmetry transformation are always expressed in Crystal Cartesian.
+This is necessary as the pixels available within ``sqw`` object and are subject of a symmetry transformation are always expressed in Crystal Cartesian.

 Horace have simple utility :math:`bm = bmatrix([a,b,c],[\alpha,\beta,\gamma])` which builds
 ``B-matrix`` for Horace coordinate system using known lattice parameters,